Oklahoma Through the Ages

 Oklahoma stakes claim to some of the richest American Indian history in the nation.
-Home to 39 federally recognized Indian nations and historically known as Indian Territory, Oklahoma bore witness to stages of removal, conflict, settlement and revitalization.
+Historically known as Indian Territory, the state has been home to 67 Native American tribes.
+Oklahoma bore witness to stages of removal, conflict, settlement and revitalization.

 Cherokee Heritage Center - Tahlequah

-Learn about American Indian life before European contact by taking an invigorating stroll through the Ancient Village, a replica Cherokee village located on the grounds of the Cherokee Heritage Center in Tahlequah.
+Learn about American Indian life before European contact by taking an invigorating stroll through Diligwa, a 1710 Cherokee Village, located on the grounds of the Cherokee Heritage Center in Tahlequah.
 Prepare to be moved during an emotional trip through the renowned Trail of Tears exhibit, or head outdoors for lessons in flint knapping, traditional basketry, stickball and other Cherokee games.

 Chickasaw Cultural Center - Sulphur

 Trace the history of the Chickasaws at the exquisite Chickasaw Cultural Center in Sulphur and explore traditional village dwellings, ancient artifacts and authentic Chickasaw cuisine.
 Browse through exhibits detailing the tribe’s removal, allotment and eventual settlement in Oklahoma.
 Visitors will also enjoy a fascinating 20-minute film in the center’s theater, designed to look like an 18th century council house.